pageer/lnblog/ReadMe.txt

 Installation
 ------------
-There are two ways to install: from the distribution ZIP file downloaded from the LnBlog webpage (recommended) or from source, i.e. the cloned Mercurial repository.
+There are two ways to install: from the distribution ZIP file downloaded from the LnBlog webpage (recommended) or from source, i.e. the cloned Git repository.

 To install the distribution ZIP file, simply extract the ZIP archive and upload the resulting folder to the publicly accessible portion of your web server.
 After that, open a web browser go to the URL corresponding to that location.
 This will start the graphical configuration process.
-You will be prompted to configure file writing and create an initial user account, after which you will be taken to the administration page where you can create more users, create blog, and set other options.
+You will be prompted to confirm path information and create an initial user account, after which you will be taken to the administration page where you can create more users, create blog, and set other options.

 To install directly from a copy of the source repository, you will need to have Composer installed (http://getcomposer.org/).
 Just move the the source directory to the web-accessible portion of your web server and run "composer install" from that directory.
-You can then run webup process as described above.
+You can then run web setup process as described above.

 Upgrade
 -------